SrChip15/android-inventory-app/README.md

 "order more" feature is also displayed.
 By clicking on the "order more" button the owner is handed over a new email template with "from", "to" and "subject" pre-filled, using the default email application.

-This app has been built to the specifications of the inventory app project rubric, which is part of the Data Storage module of [Udacity's Android Basics Nanodegree program](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803).

 Objective
 -----------